Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Introduction

 In the rest of the article, we present a formal description of the problem along with some basic assumptions in Section~\ref{sec:Problem Statement}.
 The robust control method is developed in Section~\ref{sec:Continuous Robust Control}, and the sampled-time event-triggered mechanism is presented in Section~\ref{sec:Triggered}.
-Section~\ref{Sec:Numerical} discusses an algorithm to tackle the proposed optimization programs, and further provides several numerical examples to illustrate the theoretical results.
-Section~\ref{sec:conclusion} concludes the article.
+Section~\ref{Sec:Numerical} {discusses an algorithm to tackle the proposed optimization program, and further provides} {numerical example in order to validate the theoretical results.}